 London Training For Excellence

-This course is ideal for new or inexperienced credit controllers, an intensive course that will offer a broad introduction of credit control process.
+This course is ideal for new or inexperienced credit controllers, an intensive course that will offer a broad range of credit control processes.
 It will enable delegates to get the complete picture.
-This will help the participants understand priorities better and manage their time better between tasks, so that they become more efficient and effective in collecting cash.
+This will help the participants prioritise and manage their time better between tasks, so that they become more efficient and effective in collecting cash.

 Purpose of Credit Control